 - Date you began working for the current employer.

-The report must be submitted to through the OPT and STEM OPT Reporting Form within 10 days of each 6 month reporting period.
+The report must be submitted through the OPT and STEM OPT Reporting Form within 10 days of each 6 month reporting period.

-Please note that, if this report is not submitted and your SEVIS record is not updated every six months, your SEVIS record will be automatically terminated and you will no longer have valid immigration status in the U.S.
+IMPORTANT: If this report is not submitted and your SEVIS record is not updated every six months, your SEVIS record will be automatically terminated and you will no longer have valid immigration status in the U.S.

 Maintaining F-1 status during OPT and STEM OPT requires that a student is employed for at least 9 of 12 months during the initial 12 months of OPT, and at least 25 of 29 months during the entire 29 month OPT/STEM OPT period.
 Each day (including weekends) during the period when OPT/STEM OPT authorizations begin and end that the student does not have qualifying employment counts as a day of unemployment.
 STEM OPT authorization beings one day after initial 12 months of OPT end.

 For student reaching the limit of unemployment time, the Student and Exchange Visitor Program (SEVP) suggests that, "prior to reaching the limit on authorized unemployment the student should prepare to transfer to another SEVP-certified school, change educational level, depart the United States, or take action to otherwise maintain status in the United States" (SEVP Policy Guidance, page 22).